aws-solutions/research-service-workbench-on-aws/README.md

 10. If the above commands are successful, you can push your changes:
     > `git add <updated files>; git commit -m "<Your commit message>"; git push`
 11. Git-hooks:
-    - Pre-commit git-hook: prettier is configured to automatically format your code on commit.
+    - Pre-commit git-hook: Prettier is configured to automatically format your code on commit.
 Additionally, if you want to format your code manually you can just do:
         > `git add <updated files>; rush prettier`

     - A check has been added for commit messages: `The message must contain at least 3 words`